ShipEngine/connect-website/cargo-inc/README.md

 Supported File Types
 ----------------------------
-To make things even easier for you, ShipEngine Integration Platform supports JSON, JSON5, YAML, and even TypeScript files in addition to plain JavaScript.
+To make things even easier for you, the ShipEngine Integration Platform supports JSON, JSON5, YAML, and even TypeScript files in addition to plain JavaScript.
 You can use any combination of these file types for different parts of your app.

 The Cargo Incorporated apps use **YAML** for all of their metadata and **JavaScript** for their functionality.
 See [other sample apps](../README.md) for examples in other formats.